Historic Preservation at the Juliette Gordon Low Birthplace

 In October 1956, Girl Scouts traveled to Savannah to celebrate the opening of the Birthplace as a place where girls could come to be inspired by Daisy’s life and imagine how they could make the world a better place.
 In 1965, the Birthplace of Juliette Low was listed on the National Register of Historic Places.

-In 1956, the yard was redesigned as a formal garden by Clermont Lee, the first female architect to own her own business in Savannah.
+In 1956, the yard was redesigned as a formal garden by Clermont Lee, the first female landscape architect to own her own business in Savannah.
 There was little documentation of any of the Gordon gardens and it is unknown how the side yard was used by the family.
 Lee chose to design the space to look like a Victorian parterre garden with planted islands edged with clay tiles.
 She planned for this formal garden to be seen– not used– and designed it to be viewed from outside the Oglethorpe Avenue fence or from the piazza.
 Documents show a growing tension between Lee’s vision for a formal garden and how visiting Girl Scouts used and experienced the garden daily.

 In 2000, a strategic planning session identified ten restoration projects needed to enable the site to more effectively serve girls.
 Included in this list was the renovation of program rooms, stabilization and repair of the central staircase, and renovation of the ground floor of the main house for a ticketing area, shop area, and program space for girls.